educate

 We must now do the same with antizionism.

 Describing antizionist harassment, purges, exclusion, or violence without naming antizionism itself is ineffective.
-It allows the public to continue believing antizionism is simply “criticism of Israel,” “a Jewish family disagreement,” or “a human rights movement.”
+It allows the public to continue believing antizionism is simply “criticism of Israel,” “a Jewish disagreement,” or “a human rights movement.”

 We need to fill the public conversation with clear, consistent language: antizionism, the antizionist complex, colonizer libel, proxy targeting, permission structure, and more.
 See our glossary for examples of keywords to spread and use.